- The West Coast is the most ideal place to retire, found a recent GOBankingRates survey.

 Nearly everyone looks forward to retirement.
 No more alarm clocks.
 No more stressful days at the office.
 When you hit your golden years, you’ll have time to spend doing whatever you want, whether it’s playing golf, traveling or just spoiling the grandkids.
 But, have you thought about where you’ll live in retirement?

-In a recent survey, GOBankingRates asked over 500 Americans who are planning to move in retirement what they look for when deciding to relocate.
-Their responses might not be what you’d expect — find out where Americans actually want to retire.
+In a recent survey, GOBankingRates asked over 500 Americans who are planning to move in retirement what they look for when deciding to relocate — their responses might surprise you.

 Only 1 in 5 Americans Want to Move in Retirement Primarily to Save Money